 One of the most frequent inquiries from prospective clients about a Nevis trust is, “What are the actual fees for a Nevis trust?”
 There are several factors that affect how much a Nevis trust will cost to create or maintain.
 These include the type of trust you wish to establish, the types of assets being transferred, and other considerations, such as compliance obligations and administrative tasks associated with the trust’s creation and maintenance.

-This article outlines all the typical expenses connected to setting up and managing a Nevis trust, discusses the variables influencing the price of a Nevis trust, compares Nevis trusts to other forms of asset protection vehicles, and assesses if the advantages of a Nevis trust justify its costs.
+This article outlines all the typical expenses connected to setting up and managing a Nevis trust, discusses the variables influencing the price of a Nevis trust, and assesses if the advantages of a Nevis trust justify its costs.

 Key Takeaways